 Highly Recommended Books

 Every day, all over the world, an increasing number of people are reporting near-death experiences (and related phenomena).
-This book is a collection of the-best-of-the-best stories and quotes from 40-plus years of research.
+This book is a collection of the best stories and quotes that David Sunfellow has come across in 40-plus years of studying NDEs.
 It shines a bright light on the universal truths that are championed by NDEs and reveals, in life-changing technicolor, how to apply these truths to our everyday lives.

 “This is one jewel of a book, a real treasure.
 I have been recommending it to everyone I know.
 For anyone who wants to learn what near-death experiences are all about, this is the book for you.”